kamioftea/advent-of-code-2023/pubs/blog/day_1.md

 The replacement function can match on the digit words and because it's only getting input from regex matches I know that's exhaustive even if the compiler doesn't.
-I went for a fairly verbose match expression here instead of looking the digit string up in a Map or Vec as I feel this more clearly expresses the intent.
+I went for a fairly verbose match expression here instead of looking the digit string up in a Map or Vec as I feel this more accurately expresses the intent.

 ```rust
 fn substitute_digit_strings(line: &str) -> String {